 Upon his election, Munisteri initially focused on the Party’s financial difficulties.
 He inherited liabilities in excess of $700,000 and the Party’s liabilities exceeded the Party’s assets by hundreds of thousands of dollars.
 Munisteri then initiated a series of structural and financial reforms, including the elimination of some positions, renegotiating contracts, restructuring the Party’s debt, and budget cuts which resulted in reducing its monthly obligations from approximately $139,000 per month to a little over $90,000.
 These financial reforms, combined with aggressive fundraising and establishing a “Debt Busters Committee” to retire the Party’s past debts, resulted in the paying off all liabilities to $0 by the end of November 2010.
 The party has continued to be debt free since that time and has now adopted a policy to pay down all invoices to $0 by the end of each calendar month.
 The Party has also maintained cash reserves of at least $500,000 since November 2010.
-During the first three years of Munisteri’s Chairmanship the Party has brought in approximately $14.7 million, including approximately $6.7 million in 2012 alone.
+During the first four and a half years of Munisteri’s Chairmanship the Party has brought in approximately $22 million.
+The party has been debt free for more than four years.

 The Party’s improved financial condition allowed the RPT to be a major player in the 2010 and 2012 elections.
 In 2010 the Party undertook a “Texas Truth Tour” around the state in support of key representatives and candidates in competitive races, maintained numerous websites on Democratic candidates, and organized a large volunteer force called the Texas Trailblazers.
 This included, among other things, organizing three weekends of statewide block walk operations.
 This resulted in the Republican Party electing 500 more office holders in 2010 compared to 2008.
 Moreover, 75 additional office holders switched party in 2010 for a net gain of 575 between the 2008 and 2010 election cycles.
 In 2012, the State Party exclusively ran the Victory operations for the first time in years, resulting in the Party making 2.6 million calls and sending out over 3 million pieces of mail.
 The Party also gave away hundreds of thousands of dollars in direct contributions to candidates for the first time in many years.
 All totaled the State Party spent $2.2 million on its election efforts in 2012.
 This resulted in the election of a record number of Republicans in 2012 as well.
 Republicans held 220 more offices at the end of 2012 then they did prior to 2012, and have added an additional 33 since November as a result of party switchers.
-Today there are currently 867 more Republicans in elected office than at the end of the elections in 2008.
-This bring us to a total of 3,262 Republican officeholders across the state.
+The party added 3260 new Republicans during the 2014 election cycle.
+Today there are currently 1,262 more Republicans in elected office than when Munisteri first took office.
+This bring us to a total of 3,656 Republican officeholders across the state.

 During his terms as Chairman, Munisteri has also adopted a policy of complete transparency as opposed to prior administrations where a significant portion of SREC meetings were held in executive session.
 Through the first three years of Munisteri’s chairmanship the SREC has not gone into executive session once.
 In addition, party leaders and activists are also provided regular monthly updates and financial information.